THICH QUANG DUC MONK – AN IMMORTAL HEART

 “Trước khi nhắm mắt về cảnh Phật, tôi trân trọng kính gởi lời cho Tổng thống Ngô Đình Diệm nên lấy lòng bác ái từ bi đối với quốc dân và thi hành chánh sách bình đẳng tôn giáo để giữ vững nước nhà muôn thủa.
 Tôi tha thiết kêu gọi chư Đại Đức Tăng Ni và Phật tử nên đoàn kết nhất trí hy sinh để bảo tồn Phật giáo.” (“Before I pass by, I send words to President Ngo Dinh Diem, you should use humanity to behave with national people and carry out the religious equal policy to keep the country forever.)

-I earnestly appeal Buddhist monks, nuns and Buddhists, we should unite, be unanimous and sacrifice for preserving Buddhism.
+I earnestly appeal to Buddhist monks, nuns and Buddhists, we should unite, be unanimous and sacrifice for preserving Buddhism.
 The burning story happens as follows:

 At 08:00 AM, at Tu Nghiem temple, there was a solemn funeral ceremony in which monks and nun stood tightly in the pagoda.